Russell Conwell: Hattie May Wiatt

 In September 1887, at the Centennial Celebration of the United States Constitution, money received from the Wiatt Mite Society was given "for the success of the new Temple".
 This was the first time the name "Temple" was used in place of the church name.

 In 1888, the youth group considered becoming a worldwide organization.
 The pastor was a speaker at a Christian Endeavor convention.
 Conwell was very impressed by the purpose and enthusiasm of the group.
 He later recommended the Christian Endeavor to the youth group of the church.
 On September 10, 1888, the Society of Christian Endeavor was finally organized.
 The Christian Endeavor youth groups continued to meet at the Church until the 1960s.

 Charles M. Davis, a young deacon, approached the pastor with his desire to preach; however, Davis had little education and was without sufficient funds to continue his studies.
 Conwell agreed to tutor him.
 Over the next few days, seven prospective students met with Conwell, and Temple College was conceived.
-Ultimately, Conwell became Dr. Conwell, president of the college, now known as Temple University.
+Conwell became president of the college, now known as Temple University.

 As the membership continued to grow to over one thousand and the Sunday School to even greater numbers, a larger facility was needed.
 Consequently, on March 29, 1889, a contract was negotiated to build the new church.
 The ground was broken for the new building on March 27, 1889, and the cornerstone was laid on July 13, 1889.

 On February 15, 1891, Conwell preached his last sermon in the old church at Marvine and Berks Streets.
 He preached the first sermon at the new building on March 1.
 Sixty people were baptized in the afternoon, and several addresses were given.
 The Rev. L. B. Hartman, the first minister, was present.
 The celebration continued throughout the week, and the church was filled to capacity for all of its services.
 The new church later became known as The Baptist Temple.

 The congregation of the church continues today as the Grace Baptist Church.